thomascrha/resume/resume.md

 - Implemented a new artifact tagging system to streamline developer operations.
 - Led the migration of 10+ applications from Docker Swarm to Kubernetes using Azure AKS, automating deployment with Terraform and improving scalability.

-### Senior Engineer, Dragonfly Technologies

-**Mar 2019 - Jun 2022, Sydney, NSW**

-Working on multiple greenfield projects for various clients based primarily around the automation of network infrastructure (routers, switches etc.).
-With a focus on designing, creating and implementing back-end solutions and performing BAU Dev-Ops/SRE roles for managing and maintaining clients infrastructure.

-- Architected the discovery-tool, an automation engine for collecting and processing network device information by crawling through a network.
-- Worked on [Rapid for Telstra Purple](https://www.dragonflytechnologies.com/case-studies/telstra-rapid#) a platform for managing and provisioning network infrastructure – primarily integrating the discovery-tool.
-- Designed and developed [fusion](https://www.dragonflytechnologies.com/services/automated-managed-services) a automation managed services platform.

 ### Senior Engineer
 **Dragonfly Technologies** – Sydney, NSW (Mar 2019 – Jun 2022)
+- Worked on [Rapid for Telstra Purple](https://www.dragonflytechnologies.com/case-studies/telstra-rapid#) a platform for managing and provisioning network infrastructure – primarily integrating the discovery-tool.
-- Designed and developed **Fusion**, a distributed system that increased operational efficiency by 40% by managing and monitoring customer network, application, and hardware infrastructure.
+- Designed and developed [fusion](https://www.dragonflytechnologies.com/services/automated-managed-services) a distributed system that increased operational efficiency by managing and monitoring customer network, application, and hardware infrastructure.
 - Architected the **Discovery Tool**, an automation engine for network device inventory, capable of traversing complex network structures.

 ### Full Stack Engineer